americanstone/edx-platform/docs/en_us/course_authors/source/creating_content/create_html_component.rst

    identifier that you copied in step 2, and make sure to include both forward slashes (/).

    .. image:: ../Images/HTML_Insert-EditLink_CourseUnit.png
-    :alt: Image of the Inser/Edit Link dialog box with a link to a unit identifier
+    :alt: Image of the Insert link dialog box with a link to a unit identifier

 #.
 If you want the link to open in a new window, click the drop-down arrow next to
-   the **Target** field, and then select **Open Link in a New Window**.
+   the **Target** field, and then select **New Window**.
 If not, you can leave the default value.

 #.
 Click **Insert**.